 The primary sampling strategy for the SLP is designed to provide representative mean concentration estimates of surface contaminants for risk analysis.
 Because risk analysis is based on mean concentrations, the majority of samples collected from the pond bottoms will be composite soil samples.
 The composite samples will be created from 10 subsamples, collected systematically across the area the composite is to represent, and then homogenized.
-Sample sizes were selected to meet precision requirements in the estimates of variation described in Sections 2.1.5 and 8.1 of the corresponding QAPjP.
-Since the SLP has been in operation since the 1950s and the uncertainty about possible contaminants being released to the pond is great, sampling will cover a wide range of contaminants.
+The number of samples, including subsamples, were selected to meet precision requirements in the estimates of variation described in Sections 2.1.5 and 8.1 of the corresponding QAPjP.
+Since the SLP has been in operation since the 1950s there is uncertainty about possible contaminants being released.
+Therefore, sampling will cover a wide range of contaminants.

-Radionuclides and CLP inorganics, semivolatiles, and pesticides/PCBs will be collected as composites down to a depth of 4 in. to best represent actual surface concentrations for risk assessment calculations.
-CLP volatile organic samples will be collected from grid areas as grab samples where organic field screening instruments indicate organic levels above background, if possible.
+Samples collected for analysis of radionuclides and CLP inorganics, semivolatiles, and pesticides/PCBs will be collected as composites down to a depth of 4 in. to best represent actual surface concentrations for risk assessment calculations.8 CLP volatile organic samples will be collected from grid areas as grab samples where organic field screening instruments indicate organic levels above background, if possible.
 If organics are not detected above background levels, the center of the composite area will be used to collect the volatile grab sample.
 The top 6 in. of pond soil above the volatile grab sample location will be removed before collection so that surface volatilization effects caused as a result of surface heating can be minimized.
 The FTL is responsible for identifying the approximate location of subsamples and the volatile grab samples (if field screening is not successful) as shown in Figure 4.